Liza is a homemaker. She has an obsession with coffee and loves photography, baking, cooking, and writing.

-Fairmont Park is a natural space with sports fields, a pool, skate park, and a playground, plus picnic facilities.
+Fairmont Park is a natural space with sports fields, a pool, a skate park, and a playground, plus picnic facilities.
 Located not far from the Sugar House area, this park has become one of my favorites to visit during the fall season.

-As you can see from the photos above, a group of ducks was happily swimming on the lake.
+As you can see from the photos above, a group of ducks was happily swimming in the lake.
 I was shocked because it was snowing that day and it was cold!
 I decided to take a short walk in the park to catch some photos of the trees.
 I love seeing the leaves covered with white snow.
 It felt like it was already winter that day.

 7. Timpanogos Cave National Monument